niklausgerber/FitMyVideo/README.md

 ## Disclaimers

 ### Credits
-Please suppert humans.txt (http://humanstxt.org/).
+Please support humans.txt (http://humanstxt.org/).
 It's an initiative for knowing the people behind a website.
 It's a TXT file that contains information about the different people who have contributed to building the website.

 	FitMyVideo: https://github.com/niklausgerber/FitMyVideo
 	Niklaus Gerber